Resources

 In this article:

-The thought of striking out into the world and finding your first rental home can be as exhilarating as it is overwhelming.
-And if we’re being honest, the prospect can be a wee bit terrifying as you work to figure out all the ins and outs of what you should know and do to land your first rental, especially navigating factors that pertain to military members and families.
+The thought of striking out into the world and finding a rental home can be as exhilarating as it is overwhelming.
+And if we’re being honest, the prospect can be a wee bit terrifying as you work to figure out all the ins and outs of what to do to land your first rental, especially navigating factors pertaining to military members and families.

 Are there any secrets to success in finding your first rental, particularly as a military family?
-The answer is yes, and the secret formula is actually pretty simple, once you know where to start.
+The answer is an enthusiastic yes!
+The secret formula is actually pretty simple once you know where to start.

-As a new renter, there are four primary options to consider in finding the right rental option for you and your family.
+When you’re a new renter, you have four primary options when searching for the right rental for you and your family.

-• Live off base, and find a rental managed by a private landlord (such as a military family renting out their home).
+• Live off base in a rental managed by a private landlord (such as another military family renting out their home).

-• Live off base, and find a rental managed by a property management firm or realty company.
+• Live off base in a rental managed by a property management firm or realty company.

-• Live off base, and look for an apartment complex, large or small, that best fits your needs.
+• Live off base in an apartment complex that best fits your needs.

 The question is often asked, “Should I live on base or off?”
-There are certainly several pros to living on base, as a renter, as well as a few cons.
+There are several pros and cons to living on base as a renter.

 Pros of Living on Base

-• The daily commute will likely be much more pleasant, with short drive times to work and the added time-saver of not having to worry about backed up traffic at the gates.
+• The daily commute will likely be much more pleasant, with short drive times to work, plus the added time-saver of not worrying about backed-up traffic at the gates.

-• Transitions both into and out of the installation may be smoother, as on-base housing companies primary customers are military families.
+• Transitions into and out of the installation may be smoother because base housing company's primary customers are military families.

 Cons of Living on Base

-• There may be a significant waitlist for on-base housing.
+• There’s likely a significant waitlist for on-base housing.

-• Similar to property management firms, some housing companies are better run than others.
+• Like property management firms, some housing companies are better run than others.

-• Some families crave the separation between work and home in an environment where they will have a blend of neighbors, versus every neighbor being attached to the military.
+• Some families crave the separation between work and home in an environment where they will have a blend of neighbors versus every neighbor attached to the military.

 Incidentals and Utilities

 Remember, BAH is the maximum housing allowance you will receive.
-Don’t forget to budget and include incidentals and utilities, such as gas and electricity bills, laundry (if coin-op), lawn care, snow removal, or any parking fees that you may need to pay outside of your rent.
+Don’t forget to budget and include incidentals and utilities, such as gas and electricity bills, laundry (if coin-op), lawn care, snow removal, or any parking fees you’ll need to pay outside of your rent.

-Save for move-in fees, security and pet deposits, and utility start-up costs.
-In addition to rent, there are a number of start-up costs to budget for as a new renter, and it is typical to need the equivalent of 2-3 months’ worth of rent due upon signing.
+Save well in advance of your PCS date for move-in fees, security and pet deposits, and utility start-up costs.
+In addition to rent, new renters should budget for several other expenses, such as the equivalent of two to three months' rent due upon signing.

-TIP: You may be entitled to a Dislocation Allowance (DLA), which is an allowance to partially reimburse a servicemember for expenses incurred when moving.
-DLA is a flat rate, and the amount paid will vary on the circumstances of the move (such as if you moved yourself, in a ‘do-it-yourself’ or DITY, personally procured move).
+TIP: You may be entitled to a Dislocation Allowance (DLA), which partially reimburses a service member for moving expenses.
+DLA is a flat rate, and the amount paid will vary depending on the circumstances of the move (such as whether you moved yourself, in a ‘do-it-yourself’ move, or a DITY, personally procured move).
+You can apply for DLA before your move to help offset the moving costs.

-There are several things a landlord will look for in a potential tenant, and an applicant’s credit score is one of the deciding factors.
+A landlord looks for several things in a potential tenant, and an applicant’s credit score is one of the deciding factors.

 What makes up a credit score?
 And who determines my score?

 A FICO score consists of five areas: payment history, current level of indebtedness, types of credit used, length of credit history, and new accounts.
-There are three primary credit reporting agencies; Equifax, Experian, and TransUnion.
-Although calculations can vary slightly between the three bureaus, each will produce a consumer report, with a FICO score denoted.
+There are three primary credit reporting agencies: Equifax, Experian, and TransUnion.
+Although calculations vary slightly between the three bureaus, each will produce a consumer report with a FICO score denoted.

-FICO scores vary slightly in numerical range from 300 to 850, depending on the reporting agency, but in general credit scores are reported as: Very Poor/Bad, Bad, Fair, Good, and Excellent.
-Most landlords should have a minimum score or a target range as an application threshold, and as an applicant you are entitled to know that screening criteria.
+Depending on the reporting agency, FICO scores range from 300 to 850, but generally, credit scores are reported as Very Poor/Bad, Bad, Fair, Good, and Excellent.
+Most landlords have a minimum score or target range for applicants.
+You’re entitled to know that screening criteria as an applicant.

 Where does my score rank?